ceejbot/skyrim-modding/slides.md

 - the bugs are bad
 - the UI was designed for consoles
 - but all of this can be fixed…
-- because the game is moddable
+- because the game is moddable!

 ---